 The outstanding area of scientific interest in the county is the north and eastfacing cliffs of Glenade.
 Here the richest mountain vegetation in Ireland exists with a galaxy of rare alpine and arctic-alpine species.
 It extends partially to Arroo Mt. overlooking Lough Melvin and more importantly into Sligo to the spur of Ben Bulben.
 The Leitrim part of the system shows some important differences from that in Co.
 Sligo and is of such value that some measure of protection is essential.
-A Conservation Order which could be drafted by An Foras Forbartha, would somewhat remove the dangers of collection which is an influence that is likely to grow in the near future.
+A Conservation Order, which could be drafted by An Foras Forbartha, would somewhat remove the dangers of collection which is an influence that is likely to grow in the near future.
 Since the cliffs cannot be grazed or otherwise used, little opposition to such statutory action is probable.
 It would be an important example in showing the way to the protection of a vulnerable but neglected part of the natural heritage.

 Another area which is shared with Co.
 Sligo and about which discussions should begin at an early stage is Lough Gill.
 This has a unique character for an Irish lake in being surrounded by a woodland fringe through which much of the road runs.
 The Co.
 Leitrim part is in fact of proportionately greater biological interest due to its exposures of rock and lack of cultivation.
-The jumbled limestone country of the area around O'Rourkes Table is a most unusual amenity as are the Doons It seems essential that the present character of this whole area is preserved and the best way of doing this under existing legislation is a Special Amenity Area Order (Section 42, Local Government (Planning & Development) Act, This action would show a firm committment by the Council to maintaining the amenities of the area.
-Such an order should be made before it is forced upon the council by the pressure of planning applications and before land values have been inflated by demand.
-Most Irish people think of a holiday house as being beside the sea but in Europe the definition is much wider.
+The jumbled limestone country of the area around O'Rourkes Table is a most unusual amenity as are the Doons to the north.
+It seems essential that the present character of this whole area is preserved and the best way of doing this under existing legislation is a Special Amenity Area Order using the provisions of Section 42, Local Government (Planning & Development) Act, 1963, as amended by Section 40 of the Local Government (Planning & Development) Act, 1976.
+This action would show a firm committment by the Council to maintaining the amenities of the area.
+Such an order should be made before it is forced upon the Council by the pressure of planning applications and before land values have been inflated by demand.
+Most irish people think of aholiday house as being beside the sea, but in Europe the definition is much wider.
 Thus it is likely that in E.E.C. conditions there are going to be much greater demands for housing in the area.

 Leitrim has several other woodlands of considerable value.
-The largest is that on the hill below O'Donnell's Rock and this area gives a good indication of the type of woodland that would naturally be found on the limestone plateaux of Sligo - Leitrim.
-It is the largest area of woodled scree slope which elsewhere is grass-covered and closely grazed.
-The same forest type occurs in a deep gorge that leads into Lough Melvin near Buckode though in a wetter habitat while the drier variant is found on Sheemore mountain.
-This is a most interesting site since it is a fairly pure ashwood on limestone.
+The largest is that on the hill below O'Donnell's Rock and this area gives a good indication of the type of woodland that would naturally be found on the limestone plateaux of Sligo-Leitrim.
+Interestingly this wood is on a scree slope - such slopes elsewhere are grass-covered and closely grazed.
+A similar but wetter forest type occurs in a deep gorge that leads into Lough Melvin near Buckode, while a drier variant is found on Sheemore mountain.
+The latter is a most interesting site since it is fairly pure ashwood on limestone.
 It is a rare vegetation type and this may be the largest example in the country.